ardavanghaffari/confident-spring/6-spring-boot/README.md

   other necessary dependencies.

-Spring Boot is hiding exactly what we did in the previous module (starting Tomcat, registering DispatcherServlet, creating DataSources, using the _Shadow_ plugin to produce a fat JAR, etc.), it still has to happen behind the scenes.
+Spring Boot is hiding exactly what we did in the previous module (starting Tomcat, registering DispatcherServlet, creating DataSources, using the _Shadow_ plugin to produce a fat JAR, etc.).
+It still has to happen behind the scenes.
 There's no way around it!

 ## Commands used in this module